Advantages of Innovotherapy over probe-based treatments (in relation to Urogynaecological infections)

-Innovotherapy is clinically proven to be safer than other electrical muscle stimulation therapies that claim to treat urinary incontinence.
+Innovotherapy is clinically proven to be safer (in relation to Urogynaecological infections) than other electrical muscle stimulation therapies that claim to treat urinary incontinence.

-To date, over 500,000 Innovotherapy sessions have been carried out, with no adverse events reported.
-In contrast, a randomised controlled trial1 (n=52) on the efficacy of probe-based pelvic floor electrical stimulation in the treatment of SUI carried out at the Evanston Continence Center in Illinois, noted 21 adverse events.
+A randomised controlled trial1 (n=52) on the efficacy of probe-based pelvic floor electrical stimulation in the treatment of SUI carried out at the Evanston Continence Center in Illinois, noted 21 adverse events.
 These ranged from vaginal irritation, pain, and vaginal and urinary tract infections and were experienced both by users of active and inactive/sham probes.
-Unsurprisingly, this study saw a very high dropout rate of 15%.
+This study saw a very high dropout rate of 15%.

 A second single-arm study2 on the use of a probe-based device to treat pelvic floor muscle weakness, by Dr Scott Eder of the Center for Women’s Health and Wellness, New Jersey, reported 31 adverse incidents amongst 83 subjects and a dropout rate of 17%.